 Apple Vs. Pc - What's the Difference?

 Does the marketing confuse you?
 Apple or PC?
-We hear a lot from the TV commercials about the differences between a Mac and a PC but how much of it is real?
-I would like to take this time to point out the 'differences' between a Mac and a PC.
+We hear a lot from the commercials about the differences between an Apple and a PC but how much of it is real?
 In the end what type of computer you purchase is up to you, but knowing what each machine has to offer is always a bonus.

-As far as hardware goes, there is no difference between a PC and a MAC anymore.
-Macs and PCs both use Intel processors, Seagate hard drives, etc and (I have actually done this myself) I can wipe a mac hard drive and reformat as a Microsoft machine and voila.
-MAC = PC.
+As far as hardware goes, there is no difference between a PC and a Apple anymore.
+Apple and PCs both use Intel processors, Seagate hard drives, etc and (I have actually done this myself) I can wipe a mac hard drive and reformat as a Microsoft machine and voila.
+Apple= PC.

 Did you know that Computer hardware is virtually the same regardless of what platform you run on it?